What Element Has 7 Protons And 7 Neutrons? You Won’t Believe What It Is!

 Here's a question that seems simple but opens the door to something much bigger: what element has exactly 7 protons and 7 neutrons?

 The answer is nitrogen.
-Also, specifically, we're talking about nitrogen-14, the most common isotope of this essential element.
+Specifically, we're talking about nitrogen-14, the most common isotope of this essential element.
 But here's the thing – knowing the answer is just the beginning.
 Understanding why this particular combination matters, and what it tells us about the building blocks of our universe, is where things get really interesting.

 Most people memorize periodic table facts and move on.
 But the story of nitrogen-14 connects chemistry, biology, astronomy, and even the air you're breathing right now.
 Let's dive deeper than just the numbers.